So let me tell you what inspired me to create this post on the best SSDs for video editing purposes.

 It comes down to the technology that is being used to store data basically.

-In HDDs data bits are stored in a rotating platter using magnetism.
+In HDDs, data bits are stored on a rotating platter using magnetism.

 Today most laptops will essentially have an SSD in them for storage.

 And if you ever try to build a pc for yourselves and you go on different forums asking for advice, everyone will swear by an SSD.